 Tweetbot just updated to support Twitter's 1.1 API, and to partially support Twitter's new interface display guidelines.
 Come March 5, the old version of the app will stop working, and if you want to keep accessing Twitter, you'll have to do it with the new app, with it's new, more standardized look.
 Tweetbot won't be alone.
 Right now, every Twitter app designer is likely wrestling with the same problem -- how to conform to Twitter's new guidelines without losing what makes their app distinct, how to compromise without sacrificing what makes them special.

 Any and all of those that want to stick around will have to change, at least somewhat.
 The new guidelines include things like putting all avatars on the left, and displaying @usernames in specific ways and places.
-Mike Beas put together a post translating Twitter policy-speak to regular English to better explain the changes, and what they may mean to your favorite Twitter apps, depending on how consistently and strictly they end up being enforced.
-I'll do my best to sum it up in a single line:
+The bottom line message is this:

 Or, less dramatically, "Twitter first".
 If you look over everything from the new display guidelines to the new user token limits -- no previous app can grow beyond 2x their existing account base, no new app can grow beyond 100,000 accounts -- then it becomes pretty clear what's at stake for Twitter -- perceptive ownership of their own platform.
 Twitter is in a battle for their own brand identity.

 In a very real way, much of the brand identity now associated with Twitter came from those hard-working third-party developers.
 Indeed, much of it came from the Iconfactory and Twitterrific, including such fundamental things as the bird as mascot (see Ollie in the picture up top), and even the word "tweet".

 We often look at that as a sign of how much Twitter gained from third parties.
 Their new management may look at it as a sign of how dependent they were on third parties.